NachoColl/bws-help_DEPRECATED/slate/source/includes/01_introduction.md

 #### 'call' API Response

 API call response includes the 'jobId' to use to get Smart Contract results.

+`{ "jobId": "aacee908-3a85-4966-945c-ab8f09ebabf9" }`

+Check the [response](#api-calls-response) object you get when calling Blockchain Web Services API.

 ### <a name="fetch-operation"></a> Smart Contract 'fetch' API Method